23 Top SaaS Startups 2023

 • Investors Include: N/A

-Netcrumb is a startup that is providing free software that can take text inputs and turns them into real-life voices.
+Netcrumb is a SaaS company focused on providing free software that can take text inputs and turns them into real-life voices.
 The platform has a range of voices from male to female that users can choose from.
 The voices are even available in different accents depending on the country you choose.
 With one click, users can take their speeches and convert them into audio in order to add to their website or blog.
 The company is currently in beta and is working on adding more features such as the ability to download audio files.

 • Location: New York, New York